vivekcusat/hiring-assignments/autosuggest/bankrec-assignment/README.md

 ## Part 2 - Can we do better?

 Alright, in Part 1 above you developed a predictive model to predict accounts based on each company’s own data.
 What if we wanted to utilize all the data we have across all 100.000 companies?
 Then we would also be able to help companies that has no or little data.
 But how should we even tackle the problem of constructing such a model?
+(We do not regard this as an easy question, and there is no single right solution.)

 In this part you are _not_ expected to implement a predictive model, but instead you are expected to devise and propose a theoretical solution to the problem.